This year's volatility appears to have grounded many of Wall Street's big boys. Even such seeming stalwarts as ConocoPhillips

 Investors with a stomach for volatility and a lengthy timeline might consider plowing fresh dollars into their portfolio's brightest prospects.
 After all, if you've done your homework, Mr. Market's fire sales provide choice opportunities to snap up shares on the cheap, right?

-Could be, yes -- but then again, maybe not.
+Maybe so, or maybe not.
 Even apparently bulletproof stocks can inflict further damage to a portfolio when the market refuses to behave rationally -- as it's been known to do on occasion.
-For that reason, doubling down isn't my preferred option during downturns.
+Indeed, the likes of Merck

 2. Head for the hills

-Pulling your money out of the market might seem to be the safest tack, but that can be a money-loser, too: Inflation will erode your purchasing power year-in and year-out.
+Pulling your money out of the market might seem to be the safest tack, but that can be a money-loser, too: Over time, inflation will erode your purchasing power.
 And of course, when the market resumes its upward trajectory, you'll miss out on that opportunity.
+That’s exactly what happened to shareholders of Genentech

 The bottom line: Playing it "safe" carries risk, too.
 With that in mind, I think savvy types should carefully consider this third option.